Resource Library

 MedTech Europe Position on the Proposal for A REACH Universal PFAS Restriction

-MedTech Europe shares the ambition of the EU Chemicals Strategy for Sustainability to boost innovation for chemicals that are both safe and sustainable by design.
-The sector is committed to the highest standards of chemicals risk management measures and is working with its suppliers to continuously improve the performance of its products and processes.
-At the same time, the medtech sector is ensuring the timely availability of lifesaving and life-sustaining technologies to satisfy patients’ health needs.
-Medical technologies are regulated under stringent sectoral legislation, i.e., Regulation (EU) 2017/745 on Medical Devices (MDs) and Regulation (EU) 2017/746 on In-Vitro Diagnostics (IVDs), which has been adopted after enacting the EU REACH Regulation 1907/2006.
-These sector specific regulations lay down requirements for the design, safety, quality, performance, alternatives assessment and validation of MDs and IVDs, which are processes that require a significant amount of time and R&D, in addition to the continuous search for alternatives for chemicals proposed for phase-out at EU level.
+MedTech Europe shares the ambition of the EU Chemicals Strategy for Sustainability and the upcoming Chemicals Industry Act aimed at boosting innovation for chemicals that are both safe and sustainable by design.
+The sector is committed to the highest standards of chemical risk management measures and is working with its suppliers to continuously improve the performance of its products and processes.
+At the same time, the MedTech sector is ensuring the timely availability of lifesaving and life-sustaining technologies to satisfy patients’ health needs.
+Most medical technologies are regulated under stringent sectoral legislation, such as Regulation (EU) 2017/745 on Medical Devices (MDs) and Regulation (EU) 2017/746 on In Vitro Diagnostic Medical Devices (IVDs), which have been adopted after enacting the EU REACH Regulation 1907/2006.
+These sector-specific regulations lay down requirements for the design, safety, quality, performance, alternatives assessment and validation of MDs and IVDs, which are processes that require a significant amount of time and R&D, in addition to the continuous search for alternatives for chemicals proposed for phase-out at EU level.
 The proposed EU REACH Restriction of per- and polyfluoralkyl substances (PFAS) is one such example.
-In addition, the PFAS Restriction proposal is of unprecedented scale not only in terms of number of substances in scope, but also their varied physical, chemical and hazardous properties, and the amount of essential medical technologies impacted.
+The PFAS Restriction proposal is of unprecedented scale, not only in terms of the number of substances in scope, but also their unique variety of physical, chemical and hazardous properties, and the amount of essential medical technologies impacted.

-PFAS uses in the medical technology sector or its supply chain occur due to their combination of different and essential properties including chemical resistance, heat resistance, durability, lubricity, low dielectric constant and/or biocompatibility.
-PFAS substances play a key role in achieving the required high performance and durability of the technologies critical to precision and reliability of medical applications, especially in the light of the above mentioned sectoral legislation.
+PFAS uses in the medical and research technology sector, or its supply chain, occur due to their combination of different and essential properties, including chemical resistance, heat resistance, durability, lubricity, low dielectric constant and biocompatibility.
+PFAS substances play a key role in achieving the required high performance and durability of the technologies critical to precision and reliability of medical applications, especially in the light of the above-mentioned sectoral legislation.

-Given the need for such a combination of essential properties, there is often no alternative available to the use of PFAS in many medical technologies, their (sterile) packaging or upstream manufacturing processes.
+Given the need for such a combination of essential properties, there is often no known alternative available to the use of PFAS in many medical technologies, their (sterile) packaging, or upstream manufacturing processes.
 Often, the only proposed alternative is another type of PFAS.
 In addition, any alternative must also fulfil all other regulatory requirements for use in medical technologies, including, required validations, aging tests, change of tooling and production processes, biocompatibility tests, clinical trials for certain devices, regulatory approvals and registrations, according to sector specific legislation (i.e., MDR and IVDR).
-Without successful completion of such required regulatory assessments and the necessary time to carry them out, a potential alternative material is neither able nor allowed to replace a given PFAS for use in MDs or IVDs.
+Without successful completion of such required regulatory assessments and the necessary time to carry them out, a potential alternative material is neither able nor allowed to replace a given PFAS for use in MDs, IVDs, Research-use Only devices (RUOs), and other medical technologies.

-The current PFAS Restriction proposal would result in significant impacts on the quality and availability of treatments for patients in the EU.
-Due to the unavailability of suitable alternatives to PFAS some products would have to be removed from the market.
-Certain diseases and conditions could no longer be treated at all or no longer be adequately treated, such as for example, by devices required for minimally invasive interventions.
+The 2023 PFAS Restriction proposal would result in significant impacts on the quality and availability of treatments for patients in the EU.
+Due to the unavailability of suitable alternatives to PFAS that meet the sectoral requirements under MDR/IVDR, some medical technologies and services may become unavailable for patients and practitioners.
+Certain diseases and conditions could no longer be treated at all or no longer be adequately treated, such as, for example, by devices required for minimally invasive interventions.
 If these devices disappeared, the alternative options would be open, maximally invasive surgeries, which vulnerable patients often cannot undergo or do not survive.
 For certain patients, there are no alternatives to interventional procedures with subsequent impact on their lives.

-Finally, the medical technology sector is constantly looking for ways to innovate state-of-the-art technologies.
+Finally, the medical technology sector is constantly looking for ways to innovate state-of-the-art technologies and solutions.
 PFAS offer many benefits in medical technologies, due to the unique combination of properties they offer in a single material.
 The Restriction of this entire class of substances risks halting future medical technology innovation.
-Industry needs clarity and legal certainty regarding research priorities for alternative substances, since the discovery of viable alternatives to the thousands of different PFAS substances, cannot be accomplished and incorporated into medical technologies at the same time.
+Industry needs clarity and legal certainty regarding research priorities for alternative substances, since the discovery of viable alternatives to the thousands of different PFAS substances cannot be accomplished and incorporated into medical technologies at the same time.
+A group of companies from the medical technology sector , together with the pharmaceutical sector, have made a proposal of close to 24 million euros in an upcoming project under the Innovative Health Initiative (IHI) on PFAS, (total project value is close to 50 million euros, as the industry contribution will be matched by the European Commission), where the three key priorities and targeted outcomes for the sector are:

 For the way forward with the PFAS Restriction proposal, MedTech Europe recommends:

-1. An overall patient-centric approach whereby patient safety needs are considered when transitioning away from PFAS (where technically and economically feasible).
+1. An overall patient-centric approach whereby patient safety needs are the priority when transitioning away from PFAS (where technically and economically feasible).

 2. A realistic transition pathway to non-PFAS alternatives that are reliable and feasible for medical technologies (including their manufacturing and supply chain) to avoid shortages of medical technologies for patients and practitioners.
 Sufficiently broad derogations should allow sufficient time to first identify all PFAS uses in medical technologies, and to subsequently move to alternatives where these are proven to be technically viable, available and in conformity with the sector specific MD and IVD Regulations as well as fit for the intended purposes of the medical technology.
 A realistic timeline must consider the sector’s complex supply chain dependencies as well as the long development timelines and steps to ensure compliance with the sectorial legislation (please see MedTech Europe response to ECHA consultation).